openshift/enhancements/enhancements/installer/assisted-installer-bare-metal-validations.md

 The [connected-assisted-installer
-enhancement](./connected-assisted-installer.md) describes how an agent running on several bare-metal hosts receive a command from the assisted installer application to begin the installation of that host.
+enhancement](./connected-assisted-installer.md) describes how an agent running on several bare-metal hosts receive a command from the assisted installer service to begin the installation of that host.
 One of the first tasks that each host performs upon receiving this instruction is to download, from the assisted installer, the appropriate Ignition file for that host's role.
 These ignition files